tylerjwoods/nfl_game_predictor/README.md

 Develop an NFL game predictor that predicts which team will win the game.
 The model explores the important features of making the prediction.

+Develop betting schemes that can maximize the chances of winning (beat Vegas).

 ## Exploring Data

 ### Initial Intake